Biomaterial: Defects of crystalline structure

 During the formation of a crystalline structure, different impurities, irregularities, and other defects can form.
 These imperfections can form through deformation of the solid, rapid cooling, or high energy radiation.
 Types of defects include point defects, line defects, as well as edge dislocation.

 Macrostructure

 Macrostructure refers to the overall geometric properties that will influence the force at failure, stiffness, bending, stress distribution, and the weight of the material.
 It requires little to no magnification to reveal the macrostructure of a material.
 Observing the macrostructure reveals properties such as cavities, porosity, gas bubbles, stratification, and fissures.
 The material's strength and elastic modulus are both independent of the macrostructure.

 Natural biomaterials

 Biomaterials can be constructed using only materials sourced from plants and animals in order to alter, replace, or repair human tissue/organs.
 Use of natural biomaterials were used as early as ancient Egypt, where indigenous people used animal skin as sutures.
 A more modern example is a hip replacement using ivory material which was first recorded in Germany 1891.

-Valuable Criteria for Viable Natural Biomaterials:
+Valuable criteria for viable natural biomaterials: